List of House of the Dragon characters: Daemon Targaryen

-Daemon Targaryen (portrayed by Matt Smith), also known as the "Rogue Prince" for his unpredictable behavior, is the younger brother of King Viserys I Targaryen and the husband of Lady Rhea Royce, Lady Laena Velaryon and later his niece Queen Rhaenyra Targaryen.
-He is the father of Lady Baela Targaryen and Lady Rhaena Targaryen through his second wife Laena and Prince Aegon "the Younger", Prince Viserys, and the stillborn Princess Visenya Targaryen through his third wife Rhaenyra.
+Daemon Targaryen (portrayed by Matt Smith), also known as the "Rogue Prince" for his unpredictable behavior, is the younger brother of King Viserys I Targaryen and the husband of Lady Rhea Royce, Lady Laena Velaryon, and later his niece Queen Rhaenyra Targaryen.
+He is the father of Lady Baela Targaryen and Lady Rhaena Targaryen through his second wife Laena, and Prince Aegon "the Younger", Prince Viserys, and the stillborn Princess Visenya Targaryen through his third wife Rhaenyra.
 He is a dragonrider who is bonded to the dragon Caraxes and wields the Valyrian steel sword "Dark Sister".
-While he was the heir to the Iron Throne, he was considered unfit to rule by the Small Council due to his reluctance to be involved with politics and his brutal methods of dispensing justice as the Lord Commander of the City Watch.
+While he was the heir to the Iron Throne, he was considered unfit to rule by the Small Council due to his reluctance to be involved with politics and his brutal methods of dispensing justice as the Commander of the City Watch.
 Following the death of Queen Aemma Arryn and her infant son Prince Baelon Targaryen, Viserys disinherits Daemon after he mockingly referred to the deceased Baelon as the "heir for a day".
-Viserys then names his daughter Rhaenyra as the new heir so Daemon and his lover Mysaria leave King's Landing and occupy Dragonstone.
+Viserys then names his daughter Rhaenyra as the new heir, so Daemon and his lover Mysaria leave King's Landing and occupy Dragonstone.
 Daemon later steals the deceased Baelon's dragon egg simply to get his brother's attention by lying about it being for an unborn child of Mysaria, resulting in Rhaenyra retrieving the egg peacefully and Mysaria leaving Daemon after realizing he was just using her.
 After Viserys refuses to confront the threat of the Triarchy, Lord Corlys Velaryon requests Daemon's help in the War for the Stepstones.
-After a three-year campaign, Daemon kills the leader of the Triarchy Craghas Drahar during the climactic Siege of Bloodstone, winning the war, and is bestowed the title of "King of the Narrow Sea".
+After a three-year campaign, Daemon kills the leader of the Triarchy, Craghas Drahar, during the climactic Siege of Bloodstone, winning the war, and is bestowed the title of "King of the Narrow Sea".
 Daemon soon returns to King's Landing and kneels before Viserys and abdicates his crown, claiming Viserys as the one true king.
-After discovering that Rhaenyra needs a husband, Daemon takes her into the streets of King's Landing at night where he seduces her but is unable to consummate their affair.
+After discovering that Rhaenyra needs a husband, Daemon takes her into the streets of King's Landing at night, where he seduces her but is unable to consummate their affair.
 When Viserys is informed of Daemon's exploits, believing that his brother still sought the Iron Throne, he orders Daemon to return to his estranged wife Rhea.
 Daemon then travels to the Vale and murders his wife so that he can marry Rhaenyra.
 However, Rhaenyra is soon married to Ser Laenor Velaryon as part of a political alliance with Corlys, but Daemon manages to get the attention of and later marries Laena.
 Ten years later, Daemon, Laena, and their daughters live in Pentos until Laena suffers from prolonged labor during her third pregnancy and commits suicide.
 Daemon attends her funeral at Driftmark where he reunites with Rhaenyra who proposes marriage to strengthen her claim to the Iron Throne but cannot marry with Laenor still alive.
 Daemon then conspires with Laenor's lover Ser Qarl Correy to fake Laenor's death so he and Qarl can run away together, allowing Daemon and Rhaenyra to get married.
 Six years later, he attends Ser Vaemond Velaryon's petition to the Iron Throne to name him the heir to Driftmark.
 After Vaemond publicly insults Rhaenyra and declares that her children are illegitimate, Daemon decapitates him in response.
 Following the death of Viserys and King Aegon II Targaryen usurping the throne, Rhaenyra gives birth to the stillborn Princess Visenya Targaryen, and at the funeral, Daemon crowns Rhaenyra as the rightful Queen of the Seven Kingdoms.